Uno (video game): Gameloft versions

 The iPod version by Gameloft features a 15-round progressive career mode that introduces and unlocks special rule changes as the player progresses through the game.

 The WiiWare version, as well as the DSiWare version, supported online play via the discontinued Nintendo Wi-Fi Connection, as well as Wii Speak support in the WiiWare version.

+Gameloft also developed the J2ME versions of the original game and Uno Spin.

-Gameloft developed and published Uno & Friends in 2013 as an online experience on Facebook and other platforms.
-The game was discontinued in 2017.
+Gameloft developed and published Uno & Friends first in 2012 as an offline J2ME version, and in 2013 as an online experience on Facebook and other platforms.
+The Facebook version of the game was discontinued in 2017.

 Ubisoft version

-The Ubisoft version of the game, which is available for Xbox One, PlayStation 4, Microsoft Windows, Nintendo Switch, and Stadia, has two different modes; Standard Play, which is a standard four-player game of Uno; and a 2v2 Mode where one can partner up with another player.
+The Ubisoft version of the game, which is available for Xbox One, Xbox Series X/S, PlayStation 4, PlayStation 5, Microsoft Windows, Nintendo Switch, Stadia, and Luna has two different modes; Standard Play, which is a standard four-player game of Uno; and a 2v2 Mode where one can partner up with another player.
 Both of these modes support online play.
 This version also has six different house rules that can be combined.